mavryk-network/mavryk-protocol/docs/alpha/voting.rst

 The Amendment (and Voting) Process
 ==================================

-In the Tezos blockchain, the *economic protocol* can be amended.
+In the Mavryk blockchain, the *economic protocol* can be amended.
 Specifically, there is an on-chain mechanism to propose changes to the economic protocol, to vote for-or-against these proposed changes, and, depending on the result of the vote, to activate these changes or not.